benjamincrozat/content/articles/laravel-10.md

 ## Laravel 10 release date

-**Laravel 10 was released on February 14, 2023, and currently is the latest version.**
+**Laravel 10 was released on February 14, 2023, and currently is the latest version of the framework.**

 But take it slow!
 It doesn't mean you have to update all your projects immediately.